-Those are the times it is important to have scripture tattooed on your heart.
-Even if you are a faithful believer of Jesus Christ, there will be moments in your walk where you doubt Him, or don’t believe a loving God would allow such pain.
+Those are the times it is essential to have scripture tattooed on your heart.
+Even if you are a faithful believer of Jesus Christ, there will be moments in your walk where you doubt Him or don’t believe a loving God would allow such pain.

 Jesus Christ is bigger than your uncertainties.
 Your anger does not diminish His love for you.
 Jesus welcomes those moments when you wrestle with your faith because that is when it grows bigger and wider and deeper.